rcravens/kit/templates/.empty/README.md

 To create your own template do the following:

 1. Create your Docker files.
-2. Create template kit commands.
+2. Create setup scripts for the application.
-3. Set environment variables for your template.
+3. Create template kit commands.

 ## 💥 Docker Files